WeHaus/docker-image-portus/README.md

 Docker images will be published on [hub.docker.io](https://hub.docker.com/r/eugenmayer/portus/)

+## Configuration
+### registry

+The registry is configured using ENV variables, even if not officially documented ( only config.yml is documents ) it is supported, see  we can use environment variables to configure registry, see https://github.com/docker/distribution/blob/master/configuration/configuration.go#L13

 ## Changes to SUSE/ports

 - addind a new rake task to pre-install a registry